Denmark national football team: Coaching staff

-When the national team is assembled and train together ahead of a match, the team is coached by:

 Managers

-The responsibility and job description for the manager of the Denmark national football team, has changed throughout the history.
+The responsibility and job description for the manager of the Denmark national football team has changed throughout the history.
 From 1908 to 1918, the DBU preferred to assign a manager with the overall responsibility.
 This was followed by a long era from 1919 to 1956 where either no manager or only a caretaker manager was assigned.
 When the DBU assigned Arne Sørensen (November 1956 – December 1961) and Poul Petersen (January 1962 –December 1966) as managers for a rolling period of several years, they were given the responsibility to coach the physical training and decide the team tactics before and during each match, but had no influence upon the selection of players for the national squad, which was a job for the specially-appointed selection committee, the UdtagelsesKomitéen.

 From 1967 to 1969, the management of the team more or less became a sole responsibility for the UdtagelsesKomitéen, following a new approach.
 In this new approach, the job to select players continued to be the responsibility for the UdtagelsesKomitéen, but the chairman of the committee was now also appointed to be the "tactical manager" of the national team, as the DBU realized the need of having a special tactical manager assigned to get influence upon both the selection of players and the related tactics before and during the game.
 However, the appointed tactical manager did not have the responsibility to train the squad, as a special physical coach was instead selected for that job.
 In 1970, the approach with two managers assigned was again abandoned when the DBU realized the need to assign only one manager with the sole responsibility for the squad.

 From 1970 to 1979, the job to select players was not yet a sole responsibility of the manager alone, but only a shared responsibility, as this continued to be a matter for the UdtagelsesKomitéen to decide.
 When a selection of players had to be made, it was decided by a vote in the committee, with the appointed manager being granted an influence of three votes and the four members of the committee being granted one vote each.
 This special selection procedure continued until July 1979, where it was decided to award the sole responsibility of all manager-related areas to the manager himself, with the assignment of Sepp Piontek as the first full-time professional manager of the national team.

 Manager history

-The box below, list all assigned football managers for the national team, since the first official game in October 1908.
-During the years from 1911 to 1961, a total of 169 games were played without an assigned manager.
+This is a complete overview of every national team manager since the first official game in October 1908.
+From 1911 to 1961, a total of 169 games were played without a designated manager.